 Skip to Content

-A family camper van – can you get one in Australia?
+A family camper van – can you get one in Australia in 2024?

-There’s only ONE Australian made camper van that can sleep more than 2 people AND has a bathroom.
+There’s only TWO Australian made camper vans that can sleep more than 2 people AND has a bathroom.

 So we’ll get straight into it!